Article · Apr 28, 2026

 How I document AI-built projects: a CLAUDE.md, ISSUES.md, and prompts/ workflow

-If you have inherited a Lovable, Cursor, or Claude Code project and the codebase looks fine but feels haunted, this post is for you.
-You’re hitting bugs you don’t understand, the AI suggestions keep violating rules nobody wrote down, and the only people who could explain why a pattern exists are a stateless model in a chat window six weeks ago and a founder who pasted prompts at midnight.
+If you have inherited a Lovable, Cursor, or Claude Code project and the codebase looks fine but feels haunted, you are not alone.
+Bugs surface that nobody understands, AI suggestions keep violating rules nobody wrote down, and the only people who could explain why a pattern exists are a stateless model from six weeks ago and a founder who pasted prompts at midnight.
 The fix is not more tests.
-The fix is the four documents that should already have been in the repo, which I’ll show you how to install, in the order I install them, on every AI-built project I take over.
+It is the four documents that should already have been in the repo.

-In a normal codebase, when you hit a confusing pattern you walk three streets to recover the why.
+In an ordinary codebase, when you hit a confusing pattern you have three ways to recover the why.
 You read the commit message that introduced the change.
-If that’s thin, you pull up the PR description.
-If that’s also thin, you ask the original author on Slack.
+If that is thin, you pull up the PR description.
+If that is also thin, you ask the original author on Slack.

-- There is no author on Slack, because the author was a model, that conversation was either thrown away or buried in a tool nobody ever opens, and even if you find it, the model that wrote the code is no longer the same checkpoint that’s available today.
+The commits are mechanical: “Update dashboard layout.”
+“Add auth flow.”
+Generic verbs because the AI tool generated them with the same template every time.
+The PR descriptions, where they exist, restate the diff.
+They tell you what changed, not why this pattern over the alternative the model considered.
+And there is no author on Slack, because the conversation was either thrown away or buried in a tool nobody opens, and even if you find it, the model that wrote the code is no longer the same checkpoint available today.

-The fix is to reconstruct the missing context as you go, in the repo, in a form that survives the next time someone (you, a future contributor, a different AI) needs it.
-The four documents below are how I do that.
-Each one props up the next, and missing one quietly breaks the others.
+The fix is to reconstruct the missing context as you go, in the repo, in a form that survives the next time someone needs it.

-Every bug, every weird behaviour, every “why does this happen on Tuesdays” gets an entry.
-Each entry has four parts:
+The first file I add to any inherited repo is ISSUES.md.
+Every bug, every weird behaviour, every “why does this happen on Tuesdays” gets an entry with four parts:

 ## #017 · Webhook payload nested one level deeper